Ninth

 [

 "As government continuously expands its activities, outside entities will increase their efforts to influence government.
 They will, of course, succeed - by means both legal and illegal.
 Government corruption must inevitably grow with the growth of government.
-Government itself will become the primary sociological problem of the 21st century."The money flowing into campaign coffers provides irrefutable testimony of the correctness of this expectation.
-Efforts at campaign reform have - as FUTURECASTS predicted - failed to stem the tide."
+Government itself will become the primary sociological problem of the 21st century.

 Please return to our Homepage and e-mail your name and comments.

-Copyright © 2008 Dan Blatt
+Copyright © 2010 Dan Blatt